 Black Bean Puree

-Author note: This recipe is the perfect make-ahead dish.
+This recipe is the perfect make-ahead dish.
 It can be stored in the fridge for three to four days.
-It is a versatile recipe — serve it as a side dish, a condiment for tacos, a dip for tortilla chips or as a soup with spicy garlic shrimp (click here for recipe) on the side.
+It is a versatile recipe — serve it as a side dish, a condiment for tacos, a dip for tortilla chips or as a soup with spicy garlic shrimp (see notes for recipe) on the side.
 Use less liquid for a bean dip or more liquid to serve it as soup.
 This recipe was inspired by Food and Wine Magazine’s Sherried Black Bean Soup.

 - Rinse and sort the beans to remove any undesirable pieces.
 Then, in a large pan, soak the beans with 8 cups of cold water for 6 to 8 hours or overnight and cover with a lid.